 - It’s very easy to go too heavy, compounding injury liklihood

 Instead of the standard version, hit single leg squats.
 They:

-- Are more run-specific
+- Are more run and bike-specific

 - Work more tendons and ligaments, contributing to injury prevention